harsh-525/capstone_bellabeat_wellness/report.md

 A: No. The data is collected by [Möbius](https://www.kaggle.com/arashnic) and is under the license [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).

 Q: How did you verify the data’s integrity?
-A: The data is skimmed to check for any inconsisities or missings.
-There are no such findings.
+A: The integrity check was done by the kaggle community. [check here](https://www.kaggle.com/datasets/arashnic/fitbit/discussion/357890)

 ## **PROCESS**